 Let's start with the data points that are verifiable.

 According to OpenRouter data cited by Chinese media, Chinese models contributed 12.96 trillion tokens in the first week of April 2026 alone, accounting for roughly 61% of tracked global token volume.
-This marked the first time Chinese models surpassed American models in aggregate token consumption.
+This marked the first time Chinese models surpassed American models in aggregate token consumption within that tracked platform sample.

 Three developments drove this acceleration:

 Third, adoption broadened beyond tech companies.
 Liu Liehong's announcement emphasized that token growth reflects "rapid commercialization," meaning the consumers are no longer just AI startups and cloud companies.
-They include manufacturers running quality inspection models, local governments using AI for administrative processing, and small businesses deploying chatbots — exactly the kind of broad-based adoption covered in our analysis of chinese-factories-ai-applications.
+The most plausible use cases include manufacturers running quality inspection support, local governments using AI for administrative processing, exporters translating catalogs and service tickets, and small businesses deploying chatbots.
+Those workloads are less glamorous than frontier science, but they are exactly where low inference cost changes behavior.

 The Infrastructure Behind 140 Trillion Tokens